delta-io/delta-docker/README.md

 1. Clone this repo
 2. Navigate to the cloned folder
-3. Open a bash shell (if on windows use git bash, WSL, or any shell configured for bash commands)
+3. Open a bash shell (if on Windows, use git bash, WSL, or any shell configured for bash commands)

 ```bash
 docker build -t delta_quickstart -f Dockerfile .